JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ## Hibernate Envers Support

 <div class="note">
-This functionality becomes available only if the <a href="https://jpa-buddy.com/documentation/#dependencies" target="_blank">corresponding dependency</a> is added to the project.
+To enable this functionality, add the <a href="https://jpa-buddy.com/documentation/#dependencies" target="_blank">corresponding dependency</a> to the project.
 </div>

 <a href="https://hibernate.org/orm/envers/" target="_blank">Hibernate Envers</a> is a module that enables easy auditing of entities in a database.
 JPA Buddy can generate all the required tables for Hibernate Envers to function correctly.
 This includes audit tables for entities marked with the `@Audited` annotation and revision table for the entity annotated with `@RevisionEntity` annotation.
 Check out how it works in action: